adisriv/NewContentAnalyzer/README.md

 - Suggest other articles with new content
 - Create a timeline of new content to track new information over time

-** This project was done under the supervison and direction of Professor Soroush Vosoughi in COSC 89.21: Data Mining & Knowledge Discovery.